Starting from October 2020, the password system for the UNDP eTendering website has been revised to enhance the security and user interface.

 When using this weighted scoring method, the award of the contract may be made to the individual consultant whose offer has been evaluated and determined as:

-b) having received the highest score out of a pre-determined set of weighted technical and financial criteria specific to the solicitation where technical criteria weighs 70% and Financial criteria/ Proposal weighs 30%
+- Having received the highest score out of a pre-determined set of weighted technical and financial criteria specific to the solicitation where:

 Only candidates obtaining a minimum of 49 points in the Technical Evaluation would be considered for the Financial Evaluation.
 Interviews may be conducted as part of technical assessment.

 Consultant must send a financial proposal based on a Lump Sum Amount.
-The total amount quoted shall be all-inclusive and include all costs components required to perform the deliverables identified in the TOR, including professional fee, travel costs, living allowance (if any work is to be done outside the IC´s duty station) and any other applicable cost to be incurred by the IC in completing the assignment.
+The total amount quoted shall be all-inclusive and include all costs components required to perform the deliverables identified in the TOR, including professional fee(Daily fees to include IC’s medical insurance costs, travel costs, living allowance (if any work is to be done outside the IC´s duty station) and any other applicable cost to be incurred by the IC in completing the assignment.
 The contract price will be fixed output-based price regardless of extension of the herein specified duration.
 Payments will be done upon completion of the deliverables/outputs.

 In general, UNDP shall not accept travel costs exceeding those of an economy class ticket.
 Should the IC wish to travel on a higher class he/she should do so using their own resources